 Learning Goals Objectives Assessment

-1. Our graduates 1.1.
+Our graduates 1.1.
 Our students will produce Υ

 will be effective quality business and research-

 communicators. oriented documents.

 1.2.
 Students are able to Υ

 professionally present their ideas

-and also logically explain and
+and also logically explain and defend

-defend their argument.
+their argument.

 2. Our graduates 2.1.
 Students will be able to lead Υ

-will be skilled in and participate in group for
+will be skilled in and participate in group for projects,

-team work and projects, discussion, and
+team work and discussion, and presentation.

-leadership. presentation.
+leadership.
 2.2.
 Students will be able to apply

 leadership theories and related

 skills.

-3.1.
+3. Our graduates 3.1.
 In a case setting, students will

-use appropriate techniques to
+will be trained in use appropriate techniques to

-3. Our graduates will be trained in ethics. analyze business problems and identify the ethical aspects, provide a solution and defend it.
+ethics. analyze business problems and

+identify the ethical aspects, provide a solution and defend it.
 3.2.
-Our students will practice ethics in the duration of the program.
-Y Our graduates will have a global perspective.
+Our students will practice ethics in the duration of the program. Υ 4.
+Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
-5. Our graduates will be skilled in problem-solving 5.1.
+5. Our graduates will be skilled in problem-solving and 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
-Y and critical thinking.
+Y critical thinking.
 5.2.
-Our students will be prepared to face problems in various business settings and find solutions. Υ 5.3.
+Our students will be prepared to face problems in various business settings and find solutions.
+Y 5.3.
 Our students will demonstrate competency in critical thinking.
 Y